 The Office for Civil Rights, a department within the U.S. Department of Education, ensures compliance with the Americans with Disabilities Act.
 If you feel you have experienced discrimination based on disability, please refer to the Questions and Answers on OCR's Complaint Process.

 Accessibility Services will make appropriate arrangements to ensure accommodations, if needed, to access this grievance process.
-No faculty or staff member of CSU East Bay may intimidate, threaten, coerce, or retaliate against anyone who files a complaint regarding a right enforced by the California State University Chancellor's Office Executive Order 1097 (EO 1097), or who cooperates in such an investigation.
-Anyone who believes that he or she has been intimidated or retaliated against should refer to EO 1097 for further guidance.
+No faculty or staff member of CSU East Bay may intimidate, threaten, coerce, or retaliate against anyone who files a complaint regarding a right enforced by the California State University Chancellor's Office Executive Order 1097 (EO 1097) and Executive Order 1111 (EO 1111), or who cooperates in such an investigation.
+Anyone who believes that he or she has been intimidated or retaliated against should refer to EO 1097 and EO 1111 for further guidance.